 How much does it cost to run an electric heater?

-How much your electric heater costs to run will depend on how much energy it uses to generate heat, and how long you use it for.
-For example, a 2kW fan heater would cost 49p an hour to run on full power.
-Over a four-hour evening, this would be £1.96, and over a week, £13.72.
+As an example, under the current energy price cap, a 2kW fan heater would cost 54p an hour to run on full power.
+Over a four-hour evening, this would be £2.16, and over a week, £15.12.

 ‘Remember that central heating is a lot cheaper to run than an electric heater,’ says John Lawless, a heating expert at BestHeating.
 ‘For every unit of heat put out by an electric heater, it will cost around three times as much as a unit of heat from one of your radiators.’

 But of course, the perk of an electric heater is the fact that it provides instant warmth as opposed to having to wait for your radiators to warm up.
-Plus, it allows you to just heat the room your are in, rather than unnecessarily heating the whole house.
+Plus, it allows you to just heat the room you’re in, rather than unnecessarily heating the whole house.
 That said, electric heaters are more fitting when you need short stints of heat, but not as energy-efficient after a certain point.

 Electric heaters are more expensive to run than gas central heating, so it’s important to look for features that make them as efficient as possible and help you to save energy at home.
+This is what you can do.

 Most electric heaters will have a thermostat or climate control, meaning that when the temperature you’ve set it to is reached, it’ll maintain it.
-Not only does this prevent you from becoming too hot, it means you won’t have to keep turning the heater on and off.
+Not only does this prevent you from becoming too hot, but it also means you won’t have to keep turning the heater on and off.

 Oftentimes, opting for a model without this function is often the main cause for mistakes made when using an electric heater.

-4. Keep the heat in
+5. Keep the heat in

 Read the full article here